ramblingbarney/refactored-funicular/README.md

 * Cuisines, Cateogries, Total Time, Recipes can have duplicates, I would recommend either having an index in the names and then using a switch to an update statement when the insert fails or using javascript checkon the page with a dummy route as used in my Stream 2A project
 * If a user attempts to register the same email address twice the record is updated with the last password as the site doesn't have a lost password functionality
 * The Bubble chart on the index page will show label text for 'Cuisines' without 'User Votes' but without a bubble
+* The 'Spanish' label cannot be tested using the same unit tests as 'Indian' and 'Thai', I suspect the label has padding or leading spaces